Steinegger/vivado-lxc/README.md

 # vivado-lxc

 Vivado/Vitis Design Suite installed into an lxc/lxd container for local developement on otherwise unsupported platforms.
-Currently configured for Vivado 2019.2 in an ubuntu 18.04 container.
+Currently configured for Vivado 2019.2 in an ubuntu 16.04 container.

 ## Prequisite
 Requires a working LXD installation and needs be executed as a user capable of running `lxc` commands.
+Note: if you're running `lxd init` during setup, pay attention to the storage backend and use `dir` if you don't explicitely use btrfs, zfs,...)

 ## Instructions